Transfer Entropy and Flow of Information in Two-Skyrmion System: Skyrmion dynamics

 \section{Skyrmion dynamics}

-By solving the Thiele-Langevin equation [Eq.~\eqref{eq:TL}], we have derived the trajectories of the two skyrmions.
-Fig.~\ref{fig:trajectory}(a) illustrates a snapshot of their motions, with the orange and green circles representing the first skyrmion labeled ``skyrmion $X$'' and the second skyrmion labeled ``skyrmion $Y$'', respectively.
+By solving the Thiele--Langevin equation [Eq.~\eqref{eq:TL}], we have derived the trajectories of the two skyrmions.
+Fig.~\ref{fig:trajectory}(a) illustrates a snapshot of their motions, where the first and the second skyrmions are labeled as ``skyrmion $X$'' and ``skyrmion $Y$'', respectively.
 The box size was set to $d=5.78R \, (\tilde{d}=3R)$.
 To information-theoretically analyze the dynamics of skyrmions in Sec.~\ref{sec:entropic}, the skyrmions positions were discretized into four cells: cells 0–3 [see Fig.~\ref{fig:trajectory}(a)].
-Fig.~\ref{fig:trajectory}(b) illustrates the trajectories of the two skyrmions, illustrating confinement within the box and mutual repulsion. {Furthermore, the clockwise cyclotron motion caused by the gyrocoupling term $\vb*{G}\cross\vb*{v}$ [see Eq.~\eqref{eq:TL}], which is illustrated as the black arrow in Fig.~\ref{fig:trajectory}(b), is analogous to the Lorentz force on an electron in a magnetic field.
-In addition, one finds the counterclockwise skipping motion along the walls, as indicated by the red arrows in Fig.~\ref{fig:trajectory}(b).}
+This four-cell discretization of a particle's continuous position has been theoretically and experimentally considered in the context of the cellular automata~\cite{ishikawa2021implementation,Lent1993,Lent1994,Snider1998,Amlani1999,Bahar2015,arrighi2019overview,Farrelly2020review}.
+Fig.~\ref{fig:trajectory}(b) illustrates the trajectories of the two skyrmions, illustrating confinement within the box and mutual repulsion. {The clockwise cyclotron motion caused by the gyrocoupling term $\bm{G}\times\bm{v}$ [see Eq.~\eqref{eq:TL}] is analogous to the Lorentz force on an electron in a magnetic field.
+In addition, one finds the counterclockwise skipping motion along the walls.}

 We based the analysis on $N \approx 10^5$ simulations, which are sufficient to minimize statistical errors.
 Throughout this study, we used a time increment $\delta t=1 \, \mathrm{ns}$ and a simulation time $t_\mathrm{f} = 1000 \, \mathrm{ns}$.
+We employed the fourth-order Runge--Kutta method, which corresponds to the Stratonovich calculus.

+Note that since the coefficient of the random force $\sqrt{2\alpha Dk_\mathrm{B}T / \delta t}$ is constant (i.e., additive noise), the It\^{o} and Stratonovich calculus yield the same results in this system.
+The method for the simulation is explained in detail in the Supplemental Material S4~\footnote{(Supplemental material) The computational detail of the simulation is provided online (Sec.
+S4)}.

 In Sec.~\ref{subsec:onebody}, we consider a single skyrmion system, followed by an interacting two-skyrmion system in Sec.~\ref{subsec:twobody}.